Regulation Z: What It Is And How It Protects Mortgage Borrowers

 Create a Rocket Account to see where your credit stands.

-The first disclosure you’ll receive will be included as part of your Loan Estimate document.
+The first disclosure will be included as part of your Loan Estimate document.
 This disclosure will list all the details of your proposed loan, including the loan amount, your interest rate, closing costs, estimated monthly payment – including your estimated tax and insurance costs – and whether any of your costs can change after closing.

 Right Of Rescission